Bernard Fellay: SSPX superior general, lifting of excommunciation

+On the same occasion, he spoke of the Third Secret of Fatima as seemingly foretelling "both a material chastisement and a great crisis in the Church" and described Pope Francis as "a genuine Modernist", who, in late July 2013, had begun a series of contacts, regarding which Fellay said: "We may not have the entire picture at this point, we have enough to be scared to death."

 On 28 December 2012, in a radio interview aired from Our Lady of Mount Carmel Chapel in New Hamburg, Ontario, Canada, Bishop Fellay declared, "Who, during that time, was the most opposed that the Church would recognize the Society?
 The enemies of the Church.
 The Jews, the Masons, the Modernists."
 That was taken by various media entities to be an attack on the Jewish faith.

 The Society of St. Pius X issued the following reply: "The word 'enemies' used here by Bishop Fellay is of course a religious concept and refers to any group or religious sect which opposes the mission of the Catholic Church and her efforts to fulfill it: the salvation of souls. ...By referring to the Jews, Bishop Fellay's comment was aimed at the leaders of Jewish organizations, and not the Jewish people, as is being implied by journalists.
 Accordingly the Society of St. Pius X denounces the repeated false accusations of anti-Semitism or hate speech made in an attempt to silence its message."

 On 9 December 2014, Bishop Fellay came at the European Parliament of Brussels and blessed the nativity scene made by the artisan masters of San Gregorio Armeno, Naples, on an initiative of the Italian politician Mario Borghezio (Lega Nord) and at the presence of the Veneto's governor Luca Zaia.
 The same benediction was replicated four years later.

 It was reported on 24 May 2017, that SSPX bishops have been authorized by the Vatican to ordain priests without permission of the local bishop.

 In July 2017, Bishop Fellay signed a document along with a number of other clergy and academics labeled as a "Filial Correction" of Pope Francis.
 The twenty-five page document, which was made public in September after receiving no reply from the Holy See, stated that the Pope could possibly be saying various words, actions and omissions during his pontificate going against charity and the Church.